Are we are talking about the latest software changes and improvements to Autodesk Civil 3D today?

 - Every Feature has properties that can be changed later.

-- The subtle and identifiable differences between
+- Understanding the subtle and identifiable differences between

 these two sets of properties are vitally important.

 All Civil 3D Feature representations and the Label Style annotations are “abstracted” to named Style references.
 What Features look like are collections of Style properties collected separately and independently by name.
 There are Features that don’t appear to separate perfectly because they are representative Features anyway.

 We hear those words but we may misinterpret what this means to our implementation project strategy and tactics.

 Our CAD perception of Style and our immediate intent is to turn Style into what I want.

 Isn’t that what Style is there for?